-On December 31, 2016, we adopted new guidance related to technical corrections and improvements.
-The Financial Accounting Standards Board ("the FASB") issued this new guidance to remove inconsistencies as well as make technical clarifications and minor improvements intended to make it easier to understand and implement certain accounting guidance.
+In March 2016, the Financial Accounting Standards Board ("the FASB") issued new guidance to remove inconsistencies as well as make technical clarifications and minor improvements intended to make it easier to understand and implement certain accounting guidance.
 Impacts of the new guidance for us includes: promoting consistent use of the terms "participating insurance" and "reinsurance recoverable," removing the term "debt" from the master glossary; adding a reference to use when accounting for internal-use software licensed from third parties; clarifying that loans issued under the Federal Housing Administration and the Veterans Administration do not have to be fully insured by those programs to recognize profit using the full-accrual method; clarifying the difference between a "valuation approach" and a "valuation technique" when applying fair value guidance and require disclosure when there has been a change in either a valuation approach, a valuation technique, or both; clarifying that for an amount of an obligation under an arrangement to be considered fixed at the reporting date, the amount that must be fixed is not the amount that is the organization's portion of the obligation, but, rather, is the obligation in its entirety; and adding guidance on the accounting for the sale of servicing rights when the transferor retains loans.
-Most of the amendments are effective immediately or, in some cases for us, on January 1, 2017, using a prospective method.
-Accordingly, we did not have and do not expect any significant impact from this guidance on our consolidated financial statements.
+Most of the amendments were adopted on December 31, 2016 and in some cases on January 1, 2017, using a prospective method.
+We did not have any significant impact from this guidance on our consolidated financial statements.